 - Create a system for answering email.
 The best way to deal with email is to set aside a certain time each day for checking and replying to email.
 At all other times ignore the inbox.
 This has proven to successfully improve productivity.

 7. I Resolve to … Network

 Ah, networking.
-As creatives, we love to invent unique solutions to client problems, but we're often too shy to go out and sell our business.
+As creatives, we love to invent unique solutions to client problems, but we're often not comfortable going out and selling our business.
 But networking with other business owners doesn't have to be a scary prospect.
 And with a bit of practice, you'll soon learn the value of cultivating mutually beneficial business relationships.

 The article Networking Tips for Creative Leaders should also provide some insight.

 8. I Resolve to … Pay it Forward

 Perhaps your agency is thriving.
 Perhaps you've landed that dream client and everything is going perfectly.
 Maybe your goal for 2018 shouldn't be to improve your business, but to figure out how you can improve someone else's life.

 Behind every successful leader is a whole team of people who've helped them get to the top: mentors, colleagues, family & friends, associates, and idols.
 You can never pay back the people who've got you to where you are, but you can continue the legacy of giving by helping someone else make it to the next level.

 - Becoming a mentor to a younger businessperson.